 Grants are available for community and environmental projects.
 Examples include energy efficiency schemes, public playgrounds, sports equipment, community centres, or other projects that can demonstrate a clear community benefit.

 All applications for grants will be made to Grantscape, a charity appointed by Airvolution to administer the monies.
-The recently elected community advisory panel will meet to consider the applications submitted and advise Grantscape as to which projects it is recommending for approval.
+The local advisory panel meets each year to consider the applications submitted and advise Grantscape as to which projects it is recommending for approval.

 How do I apply for a grant?

 You will need to complete an online application form which you can find on the Grantscape website.
-The website portal is now open for applications.
+The website portal is now OPEN for applications.
+This round of funding closes on 4 March 2020.
 See application process.
 If you are thinking about applying for a grant, you may wish to contact one of the panel members and arrange a meeting at which further details about the process can be provided to you.

 Panel meetings to consider grant applications